victoriglesias5/ThirdWish/option1-reasoner-agent/README.md

 ## Gradio Visualization Interface

 To simplify the interaction with the ReasonerAgent and visualize its reasoning process, we have implemented two Gradio-based interfaces.
+Both interfaces provide a slider where the user can choose how many steps should the Agen take in order to complete the given task.

 1.  **`Agent1.py`**
     * Displays the full execution log of the agent in real-time.